-The acquisitions of the Silverman Center fall broadly into two classes: the purchased books and the donated alcoves/collections.
+The acquisitions of the Silverman Center fall broadly into two classes: the Phenomenology General Circulating Collection and the donated Alcoves/Collections.
 The Center actively seeks donations of the entire personal libraries of retired or deceased scholars in phenomenology.
 These libraries are kept intact in separate areas of the Center.

 The Center is an official branch of the Husserl Archives of the Catholic University of Leuven, Belgium.
 The unpublished transcribed papers of Husserl are available for consultation at the Center.

 The Center contains the Moser transcripts of Heidegger's lectures from his Marburg period.

 Unpublished papers of Buytendijk